Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

 ## Compatibility
 - Only works on certain Palm devices (monochrome screen?)
 - Playable on Sony Clié PEG-SL10 running PalmOS 4.1
-- Playable on Android using StyleTap
+- Playable on Android using StyleTap (without Japanese text support)
 - Use CJKOS or J-OS (PalmOS apps) to have the Japanese text in the user interface display correctly

 ## Links